Potatoasad/truncnormkde/README.md

 # truncnormkde
  Implements boundary-unbiased kde's in JAX that do not impose a zero derivative at the boundary

  Here is a comparison.
-It does ok to reproduce.
+It does alright.

 ![comparison](docs/imgs/truncnormkde_comparison.png)